Creating Hive replication policy

 - Delete Permanently - Uses the least amount of space; use with caution.

-Alerts Choose the required options to generate alerts for various state changes in the replication workflow.
-You can alert on failure, on start, on success, or when the replication workflow is aborted.
+Alerts Choose to generate alerts for various state changes in the replication workflow.
+You can choose to generate an alert On Failure, On Start, On Success, or On Abort of the replication job.

 - Click Create.

 The administrator can verify whether the job starts and runs as expected using the following steps: